-- Creating a centralized intake process for people in Ottawa who want support to manage their diabetes
+- People in Ottawa who want support to manage their diabetes, and

-- Developing a common referral for lung health programs, which increases knowledge of available services to support people living with COPD and related conditions
+- Lung health programs, which increases knowledge of available services to support people living with COPD and related conditions

 - Exchanging knowledge between providers of mental health and diabetes services, to improve care for people who live with both conditions